 Step 3: Add project proposal to the list of projects

-page, add the new project proposal page you created to the Proposal column.
+Back on the page, add the new project proposal page you created to the Proposal column.
 You can do this by pressing COMMAND+K or CONTROL+K and typing in the name of the page.
 When this happens, the Add Proposal button gets deactivated so you and your teammates know not to add another proposal for this project:

-table contains all tasks you’ve added in each of your project proposals.
+The table contains all tasks you’ve added in each of your project proposals.
 Each project proposal filters this table to the selected project (at the top of each proposal) so that you only see the tasks for that specific project.